tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/LessonPlan.md

 * A **rolling statistic** is a metric calculated over the range of a shifting, or rolling, window.
 For example, a 7-day rolling mean of 14 days' worth of closing prices for a stock would calculate the mean of the closing prices for days 1-7, and then days 2-8, and then days 3-9, and so on.

-* Some commonly used rolling statistics are rolling averages, otherwise known as moving averages, and rolling standard deviations.
+* Some commonly used rolling statistics are rolling averages, otherwise known as simple moving averages (SMAs), and rolling standard deviations.

 * Rolling statistics help to show the progression or change of a particular metric over time.
 For example, calculating the average closing price of 1 year's worth of stock data will output a single metric, the average closing price for the year.
 On the contrary, a rolling 7-day mean will give you the change in weekly average closing prices over the course of the year.